Babi Yar in poetry

-Poems about Babi Yar commemorate the massacres committed by the Nazi Einsatzgruppe during World War II at Babi Yar, in a ravine located within the present-day Ukrainian capital of Kyiv.
-In just one of these atrocities – taking place over September 29–30, 1941 – 33,771 Jewish men, women and children were killed in a single Einsatzgruppe operation.
+Poems about Babi Yar commemorate the massacres committed by the German Einsatzgruppen during World War II at Babi Yar, in a ravine located within the present-day Ukrainian capital of Kyiv.
+In just one of these atrocities – taking place over September 29–30, 1941 – 33,771 Jewish men, women and children were killed in a single Einsatzgruppen operation.

 Background

 On June 22, 1941, Nazi Germany attacked the Soviet Union in Operation Barbarossa.
 The German army crossed the 1939 former Polish-Soviet border soon thereafter and arrived in Kiev on September 19, 1941.
 Ten days later, following an explosion at the German army headquarters, Jews were rounded up, marched out of town, made to strip naked and massacred; they were stacked up, layer upon layer, at Babi Yar (literally, a "grandmother's ravine.")